aekrylov/vic2_economy_analyzer/README.md

 ## How to build

-Run `mvn jfx:jar`.
+Run `mvn package`.
 It will create `Vic2SGEA.jar` in the build directory.

 ## Troubleshooting